Language GANs Falling Short: Temperature Sweep: Towards Robust NLG Evaluation

-Beam search is a popular approximate decoding technique.
-It is computationally expensive but usually leads to higher-likelihood samples than greedy decoding.
-Here, we focus on its stochastic version, not to be confused with the locally optimal one, Local Beam Search.
-In Stochastic Beam Search with beam size $k$, words are sampled sequentially starting from the first one.
-At the first timestep $k$ words are sampled, each represents a hypothesis.
-At subsequent timesteps, $k$ next words are sampled conditioned on each of the $k$ current hypotheses, resulting in $k^2$ hypotheses.
-The $k$ most likely are kept and so on.
-Because an increase in beam size results in higher-likelihood samples, beam size can be leveraged to modulate the quality-diversity trade-off.
-Moreover, an infinite beam size would result in sampling the most likely sentences under the generator's distribution.
-This is not what we can expect from setting the temperature to 0, which is equivalent to greedy decoding.
-For this reason, we can hypothesize that Stochastic Beam Search is less biased regarding the reduction of the joint distribution's entropy.
-However, unlike temperature tuning, one cannot smoothly trade quality for diversity, as the beam size is a discrete parameter.
-The more traditional local (deterministic) beam search removes all sample diversity.
-Thus, it is not useful in our setting.
+\textbf{Stochastic Beam Search} is a popular approximate decoding technique.
+It is computationally expensive but leads to higher-likelihood samples than greedy decoding.
+Here, we focus on its \emph{stochastic version} (not to be confused with the locally optimal one \emph{local beam search}).
+In Stochastic beam search with beam size $k$, the $k$ most likely hypotheses (sampled so far) are kept at every decoding steps.
+In Appendix \ref{app:sbs}, we detail this technique and explain how it is less biased than temperature tuning regarding the reduction of the joint distribution's entropy.
+Finally, the more traditional local (deterministic) beam search removes all sample diversity and is not useful in our setting.